apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

-Web Scraper is a generic easy-to-use actor for crawling arbitrary web pages and extracting structured data from them using a few lines of JavaScript code.
+Web Scraper is a generic easy-to-use Actor for crawling arbitrary web pages and extracting structured data from them using a few lines of JavaScript code.
-The actor loads web pages in the Chromium browser and renders dynamic content.
+The Actor loads web pages in the Chromium browser and renders dynamic content.
 Web Scraper can either be configured and run manually in a user interface, or programmatically using the API.
 The extracted data is stored in a dataset, from where it can be exported to various formats, such as JSON, XML, or CSV.